lyleresnick/lyleresnick.github.io/_posts/2017-09-03-Solving-a-Complex-UITableView-Using-the-VIPER-Architecture.md

     }
 }
 ```
-I have made three additions to the viewController:.
+Three changes have been made to the ViewController:.
-- I overrode `awakeFromNib()` ,
+- `awakeFromNib()` has been overridden,
-- I added a property called `presenter`, and
+- a property called `presenter` has been added, and
-- I added a method called `showReport`, which I will discuss later.
+- a method called `showReport` has been added, which we will discuss later.

-I made one more very significant change: the ViewController no longer knows where the transaction data comes from.
+There is one other very significant change: the ViewController no longer knows where the transaction data comes from.

-Storyboards are a very important part of my workflow because of their visual layout and resulting documentation.
-Even though I'm implementing VIPER, I definitely want to continue using Storyboards to define ViewController layouts.
+Storyboards are a very important part of the Xcode workflow because of their visual layout and resultant documentation.
+Even though we are implementing VIPER, we would prefer to continue using Storyboards to define ViewController layouts.

 `awakeFromNib()` is called immediately after the ViewController is instantiated from the storyboard and the outlets are set.
 This is the perfect place to call the Connector to configure the remainder of the VIPER stack.

-As I mentioned previously, the VIPER stack must be configured, or more specifically, connected.
-I have allocated the configuration responsibility to a class I call the Connector.
+As mentioned previously, the VIPER stack must be configured, or more specifically, connected.
+The responsibility of configuration has been allocated to a class called a Connector.

 You might have noticed that the `presenter` property has not been set.
 This is because it is set by the Connector.

 ### The Connector

-You might be wondering why the VIPER stack has to be configured by a third party.
+You might be wondering why the VIPER stack has to be configured by a third party class.
 It will become obvious when you look at the code.
 Remember that part of the requirement of the clean architecture is that it must be testable.

 Certainly, you could arrange for the ViewController to directly allocate the Presenter and then have the ViewController set the presenter's viewController as a delegate.
 This is pretty normal stuff.
 In the same way the Presenter could directly allocate the UseCase and then have the Presenter set the UseCase's presenter as a delegate.